 If you’re using a DfE-funded training provider

-They’ll contact you directly about what to do next.
+Your lead provider or delivery partner will contact you directly about what to do next.

 If you’re using DfE-accredited materials to deliver your own programme